Pros and Cons of a Career in Real Estate

 - High earning potential: you are in control of your own earning potential.
 It is one career where you can see the benefits of your hard work throughout your career; you don’t have to wait for someone else to decide to let you make more money.

-- Supportive auxiliary workers: most brokers with whom you’ll be working employ a staff that is supportive of the real estate agents (from places like the Innisfil real estate).
+- Supportive auxiliary workers: most brokers with whom you’ll be working employ a staff that is supportive of the real estate agents.

 - No chain to the desk: you get to be out and about most of the day, not tied to a desk in a cubicle.
 Work from home is a frequent option.